wyhwong/classifier-trains/README.md

-# TAO-like PyTorch Classifier Trainer
+# TAO-like PyTorch Classification
-This repository aims to provide a primitive tool for simple training with PyTorch classifier models.
+This repository aims to provide a primitive tool to finetune state-of-the-art models with PyTorch implementation, similar to Nvidia TAO but with more flexibility in augmentation and models.
 Like TAO classification, all parameters are configurable in .yml config to minimize the need of modifying scripts.

 ## Description and Usage
 Get config ready, get dataset ready, no coding (hopefully :D), start PyTorch training.